-Disney Cruise Line (DCL) has five – soon to be six – ships that sail all over the world.
+Disney Cruise Line (DCL) has five – soon to be eight – ships that sail all over the world.
 From Europe to Alaska to the newly-added Australia and New Zealand routes, chances are good that Disney sails to at least one of your bucket list destinations.
 But perhaps no port is as perennially popular as the Bahamas.
 Finding a Disney cruise that stops in the Bahamas is not hard.
 In fact, DCL has such a Bahamian presence that they have one – soon to be two – private islands there.

 DCL switches up their routes and itineraries every year, but the Bahamas cruises are a constant.
 Cruise enthusiasts and travel agents eagerly await Disney’s route releases because people want to see which ship is sailing where and whether there are any new routes.
 There are always a few surprises, but cruise ships sailing from the Florida ports to Nassau and Disney’s private island, Castaway Cay, are a DCL staple.

 Disney Cruise Line currently sails to the Bahamas from Port Canaveral, which is about 45 minutes from Orlando and Miami.
 They’ve also added routes leaving from Fort Lauderdale.
 Currently, Disney Wish is doing three and four-night cruises to Nassau and Castaway Cay, which looks to be the standard Wish route for the foreseeable future.